Selecting a word of the year helps give you a purpose and structure. In 2018, my word is tradition.

 - Watch a movie related to the holiday in question

 - Research how other cultures celebrate the same or similar days and practice that ritual.
-For example, this year my husband and I tried the Icelandic tradition of buying each other a book, which we gifted on Christmas Eve, and reading it while we ate chocolate
+For example, this year my husband and I tried the Icelandic tradition of buying each other a book, giving it to each other on Christmas Eve, and reading it while we ate chocolate

 - Buy an ornament to mark the year